Liamdavids16/Welcome-bot/README.md

-Installing
+# Discord Bot

+A customizable Discord bot with various features.

+## Installation

-Open a terminal in your bot's folder and type the following command: npm install
+1. Open a terminal in your bot's folder.
+2. Run the following command:

+   npm install

-Setup
+## Setup

+1. Open the `config.yml` file.
-Open the config.yml file and make the following changes:
+2. Make the following changes:
-- Change the bot token to your bot's token.
+   - Set the bot token to your bot's token.
-- Change the application ID to your bot's application ID.
+   - Set the application ID to your bot's application ID.
-- Set the bot's status to your preference.
+   - Configure the bot's status to your preference.
    - Set the welcome channel ID.
-- Customize the embedded messages to your liking.
+   - Customize the embedded messages as desired.

-Starting
+## Starting the Bot

-In the same terminal as above or in a new one, use the command: node index.js
+In the terminal, use the following command:

-No watermark

-Send me a DM on liamdavids16. to remove the watermark.
-The cost is €5, or €10 for the open-source version.

-Attention
+node index.js

+## Important Notes

-Do not change any file or folder names, as this may cause the bot to malfunction.
+- Do not change any file or folder names, as this may cause the bot to malfunction.
+- The bot includes a watermark.
+To remove it, please contact the developer.

+## Support

+For any questions or issues, please open an issue on this GitHub repository.

+## License

+This project is licensed under the [MIT License](LICENSE).